 The thrill of uncanny.

-There is also something very genuine and straight in black & white images.The best black & white shots are pure, even minimalistic.
-Lack of colours makes the message stronger, emotions more exposed and the receiver even more engaged.
+There is also something very genuine in the black & white images.The best shots are pure, minimalistic.
+Lack of colours strengthens the message, makes the emotions more exposed and the receiver even more engaged.

 Magic of black & white photography.